conjikidow/bump-version/README.md

    - If not merged, the action skips execution.

 2. Determines the bump type
-   - Extracts PR labels and determines whether a major, minor, or patch bump is required.
+   - Extracts PR labels and determines whether a major, minor, or patch bump is required, in accordance with semantic versioning.
    - If no matching labels are found, the process stops.

 3. Runs `bump-my-version` to bump the version